SESARLab/mfh-dl-performace-testing/thesis.md

 #### JMeter and test configuration

 Data Lake platforms are very different from application databases that support hundreds or thousands of concurrent connections under heavy load.
 Instead, especially for small to mid organizations, Data Lake platforms run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.
-This characteristic led to the decision of configuring JMeter to assess single-user query performance testing, simulating an average worload; only one thread for each query was employed to run the Test Plan.
+This characteristic led to the decision of configuring JMeter to assess single-user query performance testing, simulating an average workload; only one thread for each query was employed to run the Test Plan.

 JMeter ran with the following conditions: